Skip to main content

 then continuation for expression (/ 1 10) is (+ 1 2 <slot>).
 Continuations is the next expression that needs to be evaluated.

-Scheme is unique because it allows to access continuations.
+Scheme is unique because it allows accessing continuations.
 They are first class objects like numbers or functions.

 Accessing current continuation

-To access the current continuation for expression, you need to use call-with-current-continuation or its abbreviation call/cc.
-The procedure call/cc accept a single procedure that get the continuation as first argument:
+To access the current continuation for an expression, you need to use call-with-current-continuation or its abbreviation call/cc.
+The procedure call/cc accepts a single procedure that get the continuation as first argument:

 (call/cc (lambda (c)